Jessemccallums/Portfolio-setup-and-mobile-version-skeleton/README.md

 # Portfolio: setup and mobile version skeleton

-> This is a project from Microvrse exercises.
+> This is a project from Microverse exercises.
 This project has the goal of: create a page for mobile devices with a toolbar (or header) and a headline section.

 ## Built With